How To Add Legal Pages To Your WordPress Site

 • EBay Seller

-You are required to let your site visitors know that your website complies will all laws and professional guidelines.
-This not only improves consumer trust and buyer confidence in your site, it’s also required by most companies you will do business with online.
+You are required to let your visitors know that your business complies with legal requirements and recommended guidelines.
+This not only increases consumer trust and buyer confidence in your business, it’s also required in many cases by most companies you do business with.

 Policy requirements for using Google Analytics